jonase/eastwood/README.md

 # eastwood - a Clojure lint tool

-**Note:**  This tool is not yet usable.
-It's a work in progress.

-Eastwood is a clojure lint tool which uses the [analyze](https://github.com/frenchy64/analyze) library to inspect namespaces and report anomalies.
-Currently it works with projects running Clojure 1.3.0 and newer.
+Eastwood is a clojure lint tool which uses the [analyze](https://github.com/frenchy64/analyze) library to inspect namespaces and report possible problems.
+Currently it should works with projects running Clojure 1.3.0 and newer.

 ## What's there?